vermontCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Criminal mischief

-• Fraud related crimes
+• Fraud-related crimes

 • Possession of cocaine, heroin, methamphetamine, or related substances